European shares edge higher amid China support measures

 Given that several European companies depend on China as part of their supply chain, local markets are likely to trade cautiously awaiting concrete news on whether the outbreak will dent the country’s long-term growth outlook.

-German herbicide providers Bayer AG (BAYGn.DE) and BASF SE (BASFn.DE) fell 2.7% and 0.9%, respectively, after a U.S. peach grower was awarded $265 million in a lawsuit against the two.
+German herbicide providers Bayer AG and BASF SE fell 2.7% and 0.9%, respectively, after a U.S. peach grower was awarded $265 million in a lawsuit against the two.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta)